-- 1. Remove the battery cover by removing the two 3x10mm buttonhead cap screws from the cover. - 2.
-Remove the battery holder and install 4 AA alkaline batteries.
+- 1. Unscrew the four 2.5x10mm cap screws on the rear battery box cover with the provided 2mm wrench and remove the rear cover. - 2.
+Remove the AA battery holder and install 4 AA alkaline or rechargeable batteries.
 Make careful note of the battery polarity by comparing against the diagrams in the battery holder.